 Consultation and participation exercises are hard work.
-They impose time, knowledge and resource burdens on people.
-The Data Civics team at the Edinburgh Futures Institute, led by Chancellor’s Fellow Liz McFall, has been experimenting with projects designed to recognise and work around these issues.
+The Data Civics team at the Edinburgh Futures Institute, led by Chancellor’s Fellow Liz McFall, has been experimenting with projects designed to recognise and work around the issues.

 Community Leadership in North Edinburgh: Report from the Knowledge Exchange Labs 2022

 Edinburgh Futures Institute’s (EFI) Data Civics team was funded by the UK Economic and Social Research Council (ESRC) to undertake knowledge exchange and shared learning with local bodies in North Edinburgh – drawing on previous research on both community empowerment and digital cultural regeneration.

 REIMAGINING REGENERATION – SUPPORTING LOCAL ACCELERATION THROUGH DATA-DRIVEN PARTICIPATORY ENGAGEMENT

 Edinburgh Futures Institute’s Granton project team are working with the City of Edinburgh Council, community organisations and other stakeholders to help imagine futures which address local needs, using data-driven technology.